 Reviewed by: HU Medical Review Board | Last reviewed: March 2015.

 Viral load testing is a blood test used to determine the presence and measure the level of hepatitis C virus (HCV) in the blood.
 If you tested positive for HCV antibodies, you know that you were exposed to HCV.
 In a certain percentage of people who are exposed to HCV, the body clears the virus on its own.
 However, antibodies to HCV are still detectable.
 Therefore, it is necessary to do a viral load test, to determine if HCV is still in your body.

 Want to learn more about diagnosis, treatment, or clearing HCV?

 The way to determine whether HCV is in your body is to look for its RNA.
 HCV RNA is the genetic material that the virus uses to reproduce itself.
-One of several different lab tests are used to detect HCV RNA in the blood as well as to measure the amount of the virus in your body (called the viral load).
-In addition to helping diagnose HCV infection, a viral load test can be used to 1:
+Several different lab tests can be used to detect HCV RNA in the blood, as well as to measure the amount of the virus in your body (called the viral load).
+In addition to helping diagnose HCV infection, a viral load test can be used to: 1

 Handling and storage of the blood sample can affect the results of the test.
 Also, results can vary from lab to lab.
 This is why doctors prefer to use the same lab for testing, so that results are comparable over time.

 Viral load testing can be confusing.
 The results do not always predict symptoms or the amount of damage HCV may be doing to your liver.
 A high viral load doesn’t mean that you are getting worse.
 If your viral load is lower than a previous test, and you are not on HCV treatment, it does not mean that you are getting better.